Why study environmental chemicals and breast cancer?

 Among Black women, breast cancer rates have been steadily increasing in recent years and are now converging with those of White women, who historically have had the highest rates.
 Breast cancer is also on the rise in Asian-American women, particularly among recent immigrants.

 Adding to the burden is the enormous cost of the disease.
-According to the National Institutes of Health, breast cancer is the most expensive cancer.
-Medical costs associated with the disease are expected to reach $20.5 billion a year by 2020.
+According to the National Cancer Institute, breast cancer is the most expensive cancer.
+Medical costs associated with the disease reached $29.8 billion in 2020.
 With the rising cost of new treatments and ever-escalating out-of-pocket expenses, more and more patients are going into debt, reflecting a system of cancer care that is financially unsustainable.

 Multiple risk factors